pekoto-zz/GCP-Big-Data-ML/README.md

 For example, extend Vision API to recognize cloud types by uploading photos of clouds with type labels.
 A __confusion matrix__ shows the % of labels that were correctly/incorrectly labelled.

+Uses __neural architecture search__ to build several models and extract the best one.

 ## Lab 2